m0d1nst4ll3r/43_pipex/README.md

 - PATH is not even set (unset PATH)

 - Could any functions I'm using fail? e.g fork, execve, dup2, pipe
+  - pipe can fail (-1 ret)
+  - fork can fail (-1 ret)

+### Final program steps

+Depends on error management, have to research errors more.